Physics Authoring Toolbar (PhysX Support UI)

 Note

 The behaviour of the authored joint with Drive components depends on drive of damping / stiffness.
-If these values are not set properly, the joint may not move at all or it may oscillate indefintively.
+If these values are not set properly, the joint may not move at all or it may oscillate indefinitely.
 Joint State is only supported on articulations.

 Multiple Panels